shivannis/xandr-docs-public/xandr-docs/monetize/explore-domain-lists-or-app-lists.md

 ---
 title: Explore Domain Lists or App Lists
-description: The article describes the process of managing domains and apps, including adding them to lists, exporting lists to text files for safekeeping or offline use, creating new lists by copying existing ones, and deleting lists. ms.date: 10/28/2023
+description: Manage domains and apps, add to lists, export for safekeeping/offline use, copy to create new lists, delete existing lists. ms.date: 10/28/2023
 ---